 It always interests me to look into things that are fascinating for other people, although I don’t necessarily share the same fascination.
 Pentominoes are such a thing.
 Already for more than 10 years Odette De Meulenmeester, a math teacher in a Belgian school works around pentominoes in her class room.
 In case you don’t know, a pentomino is a shape that is formed by putting 5 equal squares together edge to edge.

 Like in most of my other puzzles, I always try to keep the number of puzzle pieces to a minimum.
-So in order to have also enough possibilities with a small set of pieces, I needed something special.
+So in order to have also enough possibilities with a small set of pieces, I needed something different.
 The solution was to make each puzzle piece in such a way that it can be shape-shifted.
 This way each puzzle piece can have 3 or 4 possible shapes, but of course you don’t know which shape you need for the solution.
 Although you only have 5 puzzle pieces in Penguins on Ice, you can create 13 different pentomino shapes with them (of 18 one-sided pentomino shapes that exist).
 Some shapes can be formed by different puzzle pieces.
-Initially, Odette helped me finding the right combination of pentomino -shapes that had enough possible combinations.
+Initially, Odette helped me finding the right set of pentomino -shapes that had enough possible combinations.
 After that, Saskia wrote a computer program to look for challenges with unique solutions.
 So who said again that my games are more for boys/men?

 After I found a technical solution, I started looking for a theme.
-I always want the theme to form a coherent story with the game concept and that it is not used to make the puzzle just “look” interesting.
+I always want the theme to form a coherent story with the game concept and that it is not only used to make the puzzle just “look” interesting.
 But what in real life is based on squares and can transform?
 Ice floating on the sea is sliding and gliding all the time.
 And so do the penguins who live on it.
 And by dividing these ice floes into squares, they look like ice cubes, which is a perfect base for pentominoes.

 PENGUINS ON THE ROCKS

 The object of the game is to pack the ice so that every puzzle tile can fit on the game board AND to make sure that all the penguins are in the right spot.
 At STARTER level you are given the form and the position of one or more puzzle pieces to show you how the game works.
-The more difficult challenges only show the position of the penguins.
+The more difficult challenges indicate only the position of the penguins.
 When the challenge shows fewer then 5 penguins, you can choose where to put the other ones.
 The game looks complex at first sight, but once you get to know the different possibilities, it’s not that difficult.

 You can play a few challenges for free on the website of SmartGames.
 It gives you an idea of what kind of challenges you can expect.
 But the puzzle pieces in real life are so much easier to handle than its digital counterpart, that the version on the website doesn’t really do right to the physical product.
 So if you are interested, the only way to test it is to try one out with friends or to play it in a store where they have a demonstration version.